BuildCanada/OutcomeTrackerAPI/README.md

 - Dumps use PostgreSQL's custom archive format for efficient storage and restore

 #### Notes
-- No GitHub token required - artifacts are public
+- GitHub CLI (`gh`) is required for downloading artifacts due to GitHub API limitations
 - Ensure your local PostgreSQL version is compatible with the production version (currently 17.x)
 - The restore process will prompt for confirmation before proceeding